 Our Ecuador field study offers team members a unique firsthand examination of some of Ecuador’s most diverse ecosystems, from the windswept páramo to the misty cloud forest high in the Andes mountains, from the lush foothills where the Andes meet the rainforests to the swirling headwaters of the mighty Amazon River, and ending in the isolated and biologically unique Galápagos archipelago.
 The unmatched biodiversity of these habitats make Ecuador among the world’s famed biodiversity "hotspots," and affords us the opportunity to study an incredibly rich flora and fauna.
 Ecuador’s richness in plant and animal species is matched only by the diversity of its cultural landscape and during the program, team members will work with representatives of Kichwa communities in the high Andes and Huaorani in the lowland jungle to gain a better understanding of the country’s interwoven ecosystems and cultures.
 We will participate directly in field studies to improve our knowledge of natural history, tropical ecology and conservation science, while expanding our understanding of the interrelatedness of the natural and human environments, of conservation and of ecosystem restoration strategies.

 Owing to its unique location and geography straddling the equator and bisected by the massive Andes mountains, Ecuador is among the world’s most important biodiversity "hotspots," with more species of plants and animals are found in the country’s Andean grasslands, montane and lowland rainforests, rivers and wetlands and coastal habitats than almost anywhere else on the planet.
 For instance, researchers in Ecuador’s Yasuni National Park counted more than 1,300 species of trees in only fifty hectares of lowland rainforest.
-Compare that to fewer than 100 native tree species in the entire Great Smoky Mountains National Park, the most biodiverse region in the U.S. Also in Yasuni, researchers have discovered more than eighty species of epiphytic plants in a single tree!
+Compare that to fewer than 100 native tree species in the entire Great Smoky Mountains National Park, one of the most biodiverse regions in the U.S. Also in Yasuni, researchers have discovered more than eighty species of epiphytic plants in a single tree!
 Insect diversity is also high, with the country’s current number of known butterfly species surpassing 2,700, whereas all of North America contains fewer than 800.
 Since Ecuador is a small country, about the size of Colorado, we will have the opportunity to study each of its major unique ecosystems, along with their countless endemic life forms.
 In Ecuador, we can expect to encounter giant otters, black caimans, Amazonian river dolphins, monkeys, marine mammals, hundreds of species of birds, and a bewildering variety of plants, butterflies and other exotic insects.

 Like in most neotropical ecosystems, Ecuador’s biological richness is under threat from human influence.
-Andean ecosystems have been subjected to high levels of human use since 7,000-8,000 BP.
+Andean ecosystems have been subjected to high levels of human use since 7,000-8,000 BC.
 Although agropastoral systems have historically been sustainable, many rural communities are now in a process of social and economic transition that has led to land conversion and ecosystem degradation.
 The lowland Amazon, by contrast, is heavily influenced by recent colonization and associated slash and burn agriculture, cattle ranching, and resource extraction.
 In such contexts, the main challenge facing conservation and ecosystem restoration projects is ensuring that biophysical and socioeconomic factors are equally well understood and incorporated into management practices.
 Our field studies will permit us to study these complex dynamics firsthand, and directly observe the management of natural and biological resources by government and local communities alike.

 Program Goals and Activities